run-ai/docs/docs/admin/runai-setup/config/node-roles.md

 When installing a production cluster you may want to:

-* Set one or more Run:AI system nodes.
-These are nodes dedicated to Run:AI software.
+* Set one or more Run:ai system nodes.
+These are nodes dedicated to Run:ai software.
 * Machine learning frequently requires jobs that require CPU but __not GPU__.
 You may want to direct these jobs to dedicated nodes that do not have GPUs, so as not to overload these machines.
-* Limit Run:AI monitoring and scheduling to specific nodes in the cluster.
+* Limit Run:ai monitoring and scheduling to specific nodes in the cluster.

-To perform these tasks you will need the Run:AI Administrator CLI.
-See [Installing the Run:AI Administrator Command-line Interface](cli-admin-install.md).
+To perform these tasks you will need the Run:ai Administrator CLI.
+See [Installing the Run:ai Administrator Command-line Interface](cli-admin-install.md).

-## Dedicated Run:AI System Nodes
+## Dedicated Run:ai System Nodes

-Find out the names of the nodes designated for the Run:AI system by running `kubectl get nodes`.
+Find out the names of the nodes designated for the Run:ai system by running `kubectl get nodes`.
 For each such node run:

 ```
 runai-adm set node-role --runai-system-worker <node-name>